solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 2. Enter the name of a resource group you want to deploy the resources to (i.e. TailspinToysRG).
 If it does not already exist, the template will create it.
 Then, press **Enter**.

-3. Next, we're prompted to enter an Azure region (location) where we want to deploy our resources to (i.e. westus, centralus, eastus).
+3. Next, we're prompted to enter an Azure region (location) where we want to deploy our resources to (i.e. westus, westeurope, centralus, eastus).
 Some examples are suggested by our command.

     ![In the Azure Cloud Shell window, we are prompted for the location we want to deploy to.](images/stepbystep/media/image45.png "Azure Cloud Shell window")